changm/SilkDocs/silk.md

 The **GeckoTouchDispatcher** handles this case by always forcing the **Compositor** to listen to vsync events while touch events are occurring.

 ###Widget, Compositor, CompositorVsyncDispatcher, GeckoTouchDispatcher Shutdown Procedure
-Shutdown Process
+Rewrite

-When the [nsBaseWidget's destructor runs](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp?from=nsBaseWidget.cpp#221) - It calls nsBaseWidget::DestroyCompositor on the *Gecko Main Thread*.
+When the [nsBaseWidget's destructor runs](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/widget/nsBaseWidget.cpp#l209) - It calls nsBaseWidget::DestroyCompositor on the *Gecko Main Thread*.
 The main issue is that we destroy the Compositor through the nsBaseWidget, and the widget will not be kept alive by the nsRefPtr on the CompositorVsyncObserver.

 During nsBaseWidget::DestroyCompositor, we first destroy the CompositorChild.
-This sends a sync IPC call to CompositorParent::RecvStop, which calls [CompositorParent::Destroy](http://dxr.mozilla.org/mozilla-central/source/gfx/layers/ipc/CompositorParent.cpp?from=CompositorParent.cpp#474).
+This sends a sync IPC call to CompositorParent::RecvStop, which calls [CompositorParent::Destroy](http://hg.mozilla.org/mozilla-central/file/ab0490972e1e/gfx/layers/ipc/CompositorParent.cpp#l509).
 During this time, the *main thread* is blocked on the parent process.
 CompositorParent::Destroy runs on the *Compositor thread* and cleans up some resources, including setting the **CompositorVsyncObserver** to nullptr.
 CompositorParent::Destroy also explicitly keeps the CompositorParent alive and posts another task to run CompositorParent::DeferredDestroy on the Compositor loop so that all ipdl code can finish executing.
 The **CompositorVsyncObserver** removes itself as a reference to the **GeckoTouchDispatcher** and the **Compositor** removes the reference to the **CompositorVsyncObserver**.

 Once CompositorParent::RecvStop finishes, the *main thread* in the parent process continues destroying nsBaseWidget. nsBaseWidget posts another task to [DeferedDestroyCompositor on the main thread](http://dxr.mozilla.org/mozilla-central/source/widget/nsBaseWidget.cpp#168).
 At the same time, the *Compositor thread* is executing tasks until CompositorParent::DeferredDestroy runs.
 Now we have a two tasks as both the nsBaseWidget::DeferredDestroyCompositor releases a reference to the Compositor on the *main thread* and the CompositorParent::DeferredDestroy releases a reference to the Compositor on the *compositor thread*.
 Finally, the CompositorParent itself is destroyed on the *main thread* once both deferred destroy's execute.